1996–97 Buffalo Sabres season

-The 1996–97 Buffalo Sabres season was the 27th for the National Hockey League franchise that was established on May 22, 1970.
+The 1996–97 Buffalo Sabres season was the 27th for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 The season was the first season in the newly constructed Marine Midland Arena.
 The Sabres also underwent a drastic uniform change, replacing the blue and gold colors and classic crest with a black and red color scheme and new white buffalo-head logo.
 The Sabres won their first Northeast Division title, their first division title in 16 years.

 Off-season

 Regular season

 On January 12, 1997, Jason Dawe scored just ten seconds into the overtime period to give the Sabres a 3–2 road win over the Phoenix Coyotes.
 It would prove to be the fastest overtime goal scored during the 1996–97 NHL regular season.

 The Sabres allowed the fewest shorthanded goals (4) and scored the most shorthanded goals (16) in the NHL.
 The Sabres' power play struggled, as they finished 26th in power-play percentage, with 13.19% (43 for 326).
 The Sabres were also shut out a league-high 10 times during the regular season.